migueahumada/WAV-Decoder-Encoder/README.md

-# WAV-Decoder-Encoder

-Simple wav encoder and decoder
+# Simple wav encoder and decoder

+Simple wave file encoder/decoder with basic audio processing.

+# Features
+- [x] Encode .wav files
+- [x] Decode .wav files
+- [x] Filter audio (Butterworth and Biquad)
+- [x] Works with multichannel audio.
+- [x] FMT and DATA subchunks only.

+# How to build

-Use cmake to build the project with this commands
+Use cmake 3.12 or higher to build the project

 ```
 mkdir build